dingcycle/erine.email/README.md

 ## Requirements

-A [Debian Jessie](https://www.debian.org/releases/jessie/) with no mail server running on it.
+A [Debian Stretch](https://www.debian.org/releases/stretch/) with no mail server running on it.

 ## Installation

 Follow the following steps to install a full working *erine.email* system.

-First, get a freshly installed server with **Debian Jessie** as operating system.
+First, get a freshly installed server with **Debian Stretch** as operating system.

 Then, as root, update your system, install prerequisites, and get the Puppet environment: